 The Swiss Travel Pass is a transportation pass specifically designated for tourists who are not residents of Switzerland or Liechtenstein.

-It is ideal for those who like all-in-one solutions: the pass covers all train, bus, and boat travel for 3, 4, 8, or 15 days at a time.
-There is also be a six-day Swiss Travel Pass (Flex) version.
+It is ideal for those who like all-in-one solutions.
+The Swiss Travel Pass covers all train, bus, and boat travel for 3, 4, 6, 8, or 15 days at a time.

 A run-down of the benefits

 Swiss Travel Pass holders enjoy unlimited travel by train, bus, and boat, along with free public transport in more than 90 towns and cities.

 Have I mentioned the many premium panoramic trains that are hop-on/hop-off courtesy of the Swiss Travel Pass?
 And the bucket-list mountain excursions to Rigi, Stanserhorn, and Stoos, which are entirely covered?

 Tickets for countless other mountain railway lines are available at half price - or better.
-SBB RailAway offers for day trips, events, and other holiday opportunities, come at a 30 percent discount for pass holders.
+SBB RailAway offers day trips, events, and other holiday opportunities at a 30 percent discount for pass holders.

 And finally, the pass also covers admission to over 500 museums across Switzerland that are part of the Swiss Museum Pass.

 How to redeem the Swiss Travel Pass benefits?

 Here’s one of my favorite parts about the Swiss Travel Pass: you do not need to continually print out transportation tickets.
 All you need is your printed copy of your PDF, plus your passport, and you can hop on any train without worry.
 There is also an e-ticket for your Wallet.

 Swiss Travel Pass vs. Swiss Travel Pass Flex

 The traditional Swiss Travel Pass is only available for a block of consecutive days.
 The Swiss Travel Pass Flex is the perfect alternative for those who want to allocate certain days of the month for unlimited travel.

 For example, a four-day Swiss Travel Pass Flex would grant you benefits on any four chosen days within a 30-day window.
 Both passes come with all the additional benefits, such as the Swiss Museum Pass.